New for Elastic Cloud Enterprise 2.3.0:

 - Support for Elasticsearch heap dumps.
 In the Operations page for a deployment, you can now create an Elasticsearch heap dump for troubleshooting and further analysis.

 - Elasticsearch and Kibana 7.2.0 and 6.8.1.
 This version of Elastic Cloud Enterprise includes more recent Elastic Stack versions.
 Previous versions of ECE can download these versions and add them as Elastic Stack packs.
-To learn more about best practices when upgrading, see Upgrade versions.
+To learn more about best practices when upgrading, check Upgrade versions.

 - Removed Ubuntu 14.04 LTS (Trusty Tahr) documentation.
 As announced in our 2.2.0 release notes, the official end-of-life (EOL) from Canonical for Ubuntu 14.04 LTS (Trusty Tahr) was April 2019.
 We have removed the related Ubuntu Trusty documentation for ECE and strongly recommend that you upgrade to a fully supported version, such as Ubuntu 16.04 LTS (Xenial Xerus).
 You can either perform host maintenance to upgrade your hosts or prepare new hosts and reinstall ECE on them.